Southwest Airlines plans to offer Hawaii interisland flights

-HONOLULU (AP) — Southwest Airlines has announced that it plans to offer Hawaii interisland service at prices lower than those currently available.
+HONOLULU — Southwest Airlines has announced that it plans to offer Hawaii interisland service at prices lower than those currently available.

 The airline on Wednesday made the interisland announcement, the Star-Advertiser reported .
 Southwest created ripples through the state last year when it announced it would begin service between the mainland and Hawaii.